 Note that a specific PCR may include deviations or specifications to these rules.
 Further, some PCRs are based an old version of the General Programme Instructions (version 3.01 or older) in which the rules may be different from the current version - we still recommend following the current version, as all PCRs will be updated according to this.

-Several sets of results, reflecting different products, are not allowed to be declared in the same EPD.
+Several sets of results are not allowed to be declared in the same EPD.
 However, similar products from a single or several manufacturing sites covered by the same PCR and manufactured by the same company with the same major steps in the core processes may be grouped and thereby included in the same EPD.
 For such an EPD, there are three options:

 For each indicator, declare the average results of the included products.
 This average shall be weighted according to the production volumes of the included products, if relevant.
 In this option, the average content shall be declared in the content declaration.

 Declare the results of one of the included products – a representative product.
 The choice of the representative product shall be justified in the EPD, using, where applicable, statistical parameters.
 For example, the choice may be based on production volumes.
 In this option, the content of the representative product shall be declared in the content declaration.

 For each indicator, declare the highest result of the included products (i.e., the results of a “worst-case product”, which may be the results of one or several of the included products).
 In this option, the content declaration shall include the lowest amounts of recycled and biogenic content of the included products and their packaging, respectively, and the information on environmental and hazardous properties of substances shall reflect the highest share and most hazardous such substances contained in the any of the included products.

 The first two options are only possible if none of the declared environmental performance indicator results (or only environmental impact indicator results, for some PCRs) differ by more than 10% between any of the included products.
 The third option is possible also if variations are larger than 10%.

 The option chosen shall be clearly described in the EPD.